 She is the program director of the Culinary Institute of America’s flagship conference, Worlds of Flavor, widely acknowledged as our country’s most influential professional forum on world cuisines, food cultures, and flavor trends, and of The Greystone Flavor Summit, an invitational program for the hospitality industry.
 Among past projects for the CIA, she also led the program of reThink Food, a collaboration with the MIT Media Lab that focused on innovation at the intersection of technology, behavior, design, and food.

-McBride is finishing a Ph.D. in food studies at New York University, where she has been teaching courses on experimental cuisine, food media theory, food writing, communications, contemporary food issues, and career building in the food industry for 10 years.
-Her research focuses on the evolution of professional cooking, to better understand how we have come to think of the 21st chef the way we do—someone who typically has a degree, is media savvy, and whose reach goes much beyond that of a kitchen.
+McBride earned a Ph.D. in food studies at New York University, where she has been teaching courses on experimental cuisine, food media theory, food writing, communications, contemporary food issues, and career building in the food industry for 10 years.
+Her dissertation is titled Minds and Morsels: The Making of the 21st Century Chef, and her research focuses on the evolution of professional cooking, to better understand how we have come to think of the 21st chef the way we do—someone who typically has a degree, is media savvy, and whose reach goes much beyond that of a kitchen.

 Also at NYU, she is the director of the Experimental Cuisine Collective, an interdisciplinary group of more than 2500 scientists, chefs, media, scholars, and food enthusiasts that examines the connections between food and science.
 Speakers have included Ferran Adrià, Hervé This, Wylie Dufresne, Michael Laiskonis, Johnny Iuzzini, David Arnold, Bill Yosses, Michael Ruhlman, and Colman Andrews.